 The story of Juan Quezada and the village of Mata-Ortiz is one of the great contemporary examples of the power of artistic vision, skill, and perseverance to transform a culture. -leif

 In the Mexican state of Chihuahua, Macarena Hernández meets Juan Quezada, a man who 40 years ago found ancient ceramic pots painted by the Paquime Indians.
 Quezada taught himself to make copies of the pots, and his pots eventually found their way to an anthropologist and art collector [Spencer MacCallum].
 Quezada became famous for his pottery, as are others in his village who he taught to be masters of the craft.
 Now the once dying town is prosperous.

 The above PBS page contains links to a video and to an interview with Spencer MacCallum.

-A commentary and calendar published on the net by Spencer and Emalie MacCallum covering exhibits and events relating to the pottery of the Mata-Ortiz region of Mexico and the work of Juan Quezada, his students and his associates.
+A commentary and calendar, begun by Spencer and Emalie MacCallum, now edited and maintained by Ron and Sue Bridgemon covering exhibits and events relating to the pottery of the Mata-Ortiz region of Mexico and the work of Juan Quezada, his students and his associates.

 From the November 1, 2002 issue of the calendar: